 If a coastal adventure is what your looking for then look no further!
 The Glamorgan Heritage Coast, which is also part of the 870 mile Wales Coast Path, is popular with water sports enthusiasts as well as families.

 We also have our fair share of castles, museums, imposing stately homes and manors to explore.

 Take a look at some of our great holiday ideas and inspiration below but please check the opening arrangements with the businesses before you visit.

-From 6pm Friday 23 October to Monday 9 November 2020, a two week firebreak lockdown is being introduced to help keep Wales safe.
+Wales is currently under an Alert Level 4 lockdown, meaning all non-essential businesses (including hospitality businesses) are closed and only essential travel is allowed.
 During this time we’re unable to welcome visitors but we'll continue to provide inspiration for the future while you plan to #VisitWalesLater.

 Please follow the advice and guidance on the changing COVID-19 situation from the Welsh Government.

 Experience the extraordinary sights and sounds of the Wye Valley in Monmouthshire this autumn.
 Views of autumn colour displays from Duchess Ride, Eagle's Nest and Parva Farm Vineyard.
 Sound on and breathe.